mlg-cea/MRM_RFcoils/README.md

 # MRM_RFcoils

-# The zip archives contained in this repository are provided as supplementary information for our MRM research article.
+# The zip archive contained in this repository is provided as supplementary information for our MRM research article.
-# They are created using Ansys Electronics Desktop 2019 R1.
+# It was created using Ansys Electronics Desktop 2019 R1.
 # First restore the projects and save them.
 Saving and opening projects may take about more or less 20 minutes depending on the computer performance.
-# RF coil at 7 T is provided with the female model.
+# RF coils at 7 T and 11.7 T are provided with the female model.
-# RF coil at 11.7 T is provided with the male model.